YarnSpinnerTool/YarnSpinner/Documentation/Unity.md

 * **Inside the YarnSpinner folder, open the `Examples/Yarn Spinner Basic Example` scene.**
 * **Start the game.
 Play through the dialogue.**

-Once you've played with it, open the Example Script file in the Yarn editor (it's in the `Examples/Demo Assets` folder), and make some changes to the script.
+Once you've played with it, open the Example Script file in the Yarn Editor (it's in the `Examples/Demo Assets` folder), and make some changes to the script.
 Once you've done that, take a look at how `Code/DialogueRunner.cs`, `Examples/Demo Scripts/ExampleDialogueUI.cs` and `Examples/Demo Scripts/ExampleVariableStorage.cs` work.
 You can also [add your own functions to Yarn](Extending.md).

 ## Tutorial